Coronavirus Health Crisis - financial advice and guidance

 Small Business Grant Funding

-Due to pay out in April, please check here for guidance from the UK Government small business support and grand funding during the Coronavirus health crisis.
+Please check here for guidance from the UK Government small business support and grant funding during the Coronavirus health crisis.

 If you are unsure if your qualify or how this my benefit you, just give me a call.

 Updated advice and information regarding rental properties for the UK Government during Coronavirus health crisis.

 Most commercial insurance policies are unlikely to cover pandemics or unspecified notifiable diseases, such as COVID-19.

 However, those businesses which have an insurance policy that covers government ordered closure and pandemics or government ordered closure and unspecified notifiable disease should be able to make a claim (subject to the terms and conditions of their policy).